Please click here to view the formatted version.

 • Virtual meetings will be utilized when possible.

-• Buildings will open at 7:30 a.m. with students reporting directly to classrooms.
+• Buildings will open at 7:30 a.m., if a student enters they must report directly to their classroom.

-• Visitors will not be allowed in the building during arrival.
+• Visitors will not be allowed in the building during arrival, unless an appointment has been made.

 • Campus-specific bus procedures will be established.